By Alyse Levine, Founder & CEO of Premium Prep College Counseling

 Again, this is not to say that college won’t be exciting, mind-expanding, extremely fulfilling, and, yes, fun.
 I have spent my career helping students find the right match for them–the place where each will thrive–and I know of countless success stories.
 But every student experiences college differently, and some struggle with the pressures, particularly at the beginning, when everything is strange and new and there’s so much to figure out–academically, socially, and otherwise.
 Having a plan and some concrete systems for tackling these challenges can make all the difference.

 The complicated, less-often discussed truth is that college is hard.
 It’s difficult to leave home–homesickness is a real and distressing condition, and the loss of a consistent support network can exacerbate general college stress.
 Along with the pressure to make friends, find a new campus community, and manage your new life, college academics can be much more rigorous than you’ve experienced in high school, something that can catch even the typically high-achieving and confident student off guard.
 And college comes with an increase in personal responsibility and the need for self-discipline.
 Papers grow longer; assignments become more independent; classes are often larger; professors are not there to hold hands.
 All these changes can be challenging for anyone.
-The need to implement organizational systems become ever more crucial.
+The need to implement organizational systems becomes ever more crucial.

 With this in mind, I’d like to introduce my good friend and special guest blogger, the organizational expert Perri Kersh!
 Perri owns and runs the successful consulting company Neat Freak Professional Organizing, and she has graciously offered to share some important advice on how to make the most of this exciting transition.
 And, in addition to being an advocate for the profound power of organized space, tasks, and time, she is herself the mother of a rising first year college student.
 Here are Perri’s words of wisdom: